-As we approach one year of trailer ownership, I finally decided to sit down and add up how much this purchase has actually cost us.
+As I approach one year of trailer ownership, I finally decided to sit down and add up how much this purchase has actually cost us.
 I saved receipts for this purpose but couldn’t bring myself to face reality until now.
 I survived the process and decided to share the results.
 New or potential owners should know that the final price on their purchase contract is just the beginning of the financial hemorrhage that can come with a trailer or RV.
-We have managed to drop a small fortune at Camping World, Wal-mart, and Amazon in the past year.
+I have managed to drop a small fortune at Camping World, Wal-mart, and Amazon in the past year.
 I have particular sympathy for our UPS driver who had to deliver a few 50+ pound packages.

 The Basic Outfitting of the Trailer

 These are the things you will need to get started on trailering.
 Unfortunately, the most important items are some of the most expensive.
 A few of these items may not be necessary based on how you intend to camp and what is available at your campgrounds, but it is what I would suggest a newbie buy to have a happily functioning trailer.

 - Sewer hose – A lot of trailers come equipped with a cheap stinky slinky, but I am of the opinion that when I am that close to fecal matter, quality counts.
 I also like the clear elbow connector that allows you to see when the water runs clear or stops running.
 I went with a Rhino set.
 I thought longer may be better when I purchased, but I would go with two shorter lengths that could connect if I were buying today.
 I almost always dump at dump stations, so extra length just means more places for sewage to pool. $61.99

 - Plastic gloves – While we are on the subject of sewers, let’s talk about protection.
 I have tried various options and like the Camco disposable gloves best.
 They easily slide on and off, protect well, and come in a sturdy-enough dispenser. $5.79